palaniappa/dummy/SmartBookmark/README.md

 # Chrome Extension For Parameterized Bookmarks => Smarks

-Smarks (Smart Bookmarks) is built using the TypeScript and Visual Studio Code.
+Smarks (Smart Bookmarks) is chrome extension built using the TypeScript and Visual Studio Code.
 The starter code is taken from https://github.com/chibat/chrome-extension-typescript-starter

 ## Why & How?
 Every developer opens a bunch of tabs with slight changes to the URL as part of the development or test processes.
 In these scenarios the regular bookmark will not work.
 There are cases where I wanted to